DataFire/Integrations/integrations/generated/kubernetes/README.md

   * message `string`: String detailing the error encountered during Attach or Detach operation.
 This string maybe logged, so it should not contain sensitive information.
   * time [io.k8s.apimachinery.pkg.apis.meta.v1.Time](#io.k8s.apimachinery.pkg.apis.meta.v1.time)

-### io.k8s.apiextensions-apiserver.pkg.apis.apiextensions.v1beta1.CustomResourceColumnDefinition
-* io.k8s.apiextensions-apiserver.pkg.apis.apiextensions.v1beta1.CustomResourceColumnDefinition `object`: CustomResourceColumnDefinition specifies a column for server side printing.
-  * JSONPath **required** `string`: JSONPath is a simple JSON path, i.e. with array notation.
-  * description `string`: description is a human readable description of this column.
-  * format `string`: format is an optional OpenAPI type definition for this column.
-The 'name' format is applied to the primary identifier column to assist in clients identifying column is the resource name.
-See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for more.
-  * name **required** `string`: name is a human readable name for the column.
-  * priority `integer`: priority is an integer defining the relative importance of this column compared to others.
-Lower numbers are considered higher priority.
-Columns that may be omitted in limited space scenarios should be given a higher priority.
-  * type **required** `string`: type is an OpenAPI type definition for this column.
-See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for more.

 ### io.k8s.apiextensions-apiserver.pkg.apis.apiextensions.v1beta1.CustomResourceDefinition
 * io.k8s.apiextensions-apiserver.pkg.apis.apiextensions.v1beta1.CustomResourceDefinition `object`: CustomResourceDefinition represents a resource that should be exposed on the API server.
 Its name MUST be in the format <.spec.name>.<.spec.group>.
   * apiVersion `string`: APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
 More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#resources